 If you choose to start with a big box all-in-one curriculum with school desks and timer to get your feet wet, that is awesome.
 If you find unit studies, Charlotte Mason style, eclectic approach or other method appealing then give it a try.
 The dining room table, couch or outside under a tree may become your classroom and that is fabulous.
 It will take time to find your way.
 Any homeschool mom who wishes you success will tell you there is no right or wrong way.
 It is YOUR way and finding it takes time.

 I have tried it all.
 Literally.
 It took me several years to let go of comparing.
 I needed to see my children and their needs and let go of the rest.
 We learn here, there and everywhere.
 We go, do and sometimes don’t pick up a textbook for a week.
 This is a journey for us, not a race.
 I see the end game that starts with character training, life skills, and basic academics.
 It is working for our family right now.

-Believe in what your heart, mind, and God is calling you to do.
+Believe in what your heart, mind, and God are calling you to do.
 Be faithful.
 You are exactly what your children need.
 You can teach your children what they need and guide them in their own interests.
 Be good to yourself.
 Give yourself the grace to make mistakes, they will not define you or your children.
 My mistakes have actually shaped and guided me to better choices.
 It is kinda funny when you realize that teaching your children at home, is actually lessons God is trying to teach you.
 Trust me, your own education isn’t over yet.